Cerebrum internal capsule

 Pre-frontal area (area no.9,10,11,12)

-Controls emotion, concentration, attention, & judgement.
+Controls emotion, concentration, attention, & judgment.

 Abnormality in ideas, judgment, emotional feeling & personality.